Donaldnaz/AWS-Lift-and-Shift/README.md

-# AWS Lift & Shift Project
+# AWS Lift & Shift Migration Project

 Migrated on-premises legacy applications to the cloud using the Lift & Shift approach — achieving faster scalability and reduced infrastructure overhead.